declanshanaghy/dollar-game/infrastructure-plan.md

-# HTTPS Implementation Plan for Dollar Game
+# HTTPS Implementation Plan for Dollar Game (Future Implementation)

 ## Overview

-This document outlines the plan for implementing HTTPS with AWS Certificate Manager (ACM) certificates for the Dollar Game project, transitioning from the current S3 website to a secure CloudFront distribution with a custom domain.
+This document outlines the plan for implementing HTTPS with AWS Certificate Manager (ACM) certificates for the Dollar Game project, transitioning from the current S3 website to a secure CloudFront distribution with a custom domain. **This is a plan for future implementation and has not yet been executed.**

 ## Current Infrastructure